yeldiRium/qmk-ergodox-ez-neo2/README.md

-# Neo 2 for ErgoDox on QWERTZ
+# NEO2 for ErgoDox EZ on QWERTZ

-Based on [ergodox_osx_neo2](https://github.com/mjonuschat/ergodox_osx_neo2) by [mjonuschat](https://github.com/mjonuschat), built for the [Ergodox EZ](https://ergodox-ez.com/).
+Inspired by [ergodox_osx_neo2](https://github.com/mjonuschat/ergodox_osx_neo2) by [mjonuschat](https://github.com/mjonuschat), built for the [Ergodox EZ](https://ergodox-ez.com/).

-# Description

-The Neo layout is an optimized German keyboard layout developed by the Neo Users Group, supporting many Latin-based alphabets.
-The positions of the letters are not only optimized for German letter frequency, but also for typical groups of two or three letters.
-English is considered a primary target as well.

-The design tries to enforce the alternating usage of both hands to increase typing speed  and incorporates ideas from de-ergo and other ergonomic layouts.
-High frequency keys are placed in the home row.
-The current layout Neo 2.0 has unique features making it suited for many target groups such as programmers, mathematicians, scientists or LaTeX authors.

-Neo is grouped into six layers, each dedicated to a special purpose.

 # Layers

-At the core this is a Neo 2.0 layout adjusted for the Ergodox Infinity.
+This is a Neo 2.0 layout adjusted for the [ErgoDox EZ](https://ergodox-ez.com/).
+It is my personal optimization and I will not take requests.
+If you like it, feel free to use it, tweak it, whatever.

-The keymap is laid out expecting gnu/linux using the german QWERTZ layout.
+I also have an [alternative layout for the Corne Keyboard](https://github.com/yeldiRium/qmk-crkbd-neo2).

-[Layer 1](#layer-1) Lowercase, upppercase and typographical characters [Layer 2](#layer-2) Special characters for programming [Layer 3](#layer-3) WASD-like movement keys and number block [Layer 4](#layer-4) Rough de quertz layout
+[Layer 1](#layer-1) Lowercase, upppercase and typographical characters [Layer 2](#layer-2) Special characters for programming [Layer 3](#layer-3) WASD-like movement keys and number block [Layer 4](#layer-4) Rough de qwertz layout
 [Layer 5](#layer-5) Function keys
 [Layer 6](#layer-6) Cursor movement